In this article, you’re going to learn how to do an SEO audit of your website in 17 easy steps.

 - SERP Snippet Optimization Tool: The SERP Snippet Optimization tool displays how your web page would appear in Google search results.
 You can use this free tool to optimize the meta tags on your page.

-Now you know which tools you may need while performing an SEO audit.
+Now you know which tools you may need while performing an SEO audit, let’s go through a step-by-step guide on how to do an SEO audit.

 How to Do an SEO Audit